Womanist theology: Development

 Womanist theology developed in dialogue with black theology, particularly as articulated by James Hal Cone.
 Cone broke new ground in 1969 with the publication of A Black Theology of Liberation, which sought to make sense out of theology from black experience in America.
 In the book, Cone argued that "God is black" and that God identifies with the struggles of Black Americans for justice and liberation.

-In 1985, Katie Cannon published an article entitled "The Emergence of Black Feminist Consciousness."
+In 1985, Katie Cannon published an article entitled "The Emergence of Black Feminist Consciousness".
 In this article, she used the term womanism to refer to an approach to interpreting the bible that is concerned for Black women's liberation.
 In 1988, she published Black Womanist Ethics, now considered a classic text in the field.

 Biblical scholar Renita Weems published Just a Sister Away: A Womanist Vision of Women's Relationships in the Bible in 1988.
 A revised edition titled, Just a Sister Away: Understanding The Timeless Connection Between Women of Today and Women in the Bible was published in 2005.
 Weems modified the original chapters and added four new chapters.
-Weems examines selected stories of women in the biblical text and connect them to contemporary realities and relationship of women.
+In the text, she examines selected stories of women in the biblical text and connect them to contemporary realities and relationship of women.

-Jacqueline Grant published White Women's Christ and Black Women's Jesus: Feminist Christology and Womanist Response in 1989.
+Jacquelyn Grant published White Women's Christ and Black Women's Jesus: Feminist Christology and Womanist Response in 1989.
 Grant examined the ways in which Black women interpret Jesus's message, noting that their experience is not the same as black men or white women.
 She pointed out that many black women must navigate between the threefold oppression of racism, sexism, and classism.
 For Grant, Jesus is a "divine co-sufferer" who suffered in his time like black women do today.

 At the American Academy of Religion annual meeting in 1989, womanist scholars in the fields of ethics, theology and biblical studies held a Womanist Approaches to Religion and Society Consultation.
 This became the start of a group in the AAR that continues today.

 1993 saw the publication of several major works that would expand the field of womanist theology.
 Emilie Townes, an ethicist, published Womanist Justice and Womanist Hope.
 She also edited A Troubling in My Soul: Womanist Perspectives on Evil and Suffering, an anthology of writing by scholars from a variety of disciplines.
 Also published that year was Sisters in the Wilderness: The Challenge of Womanist God Talk, by Delores S. Williams.

-Delores S. Williams took the work of theologians such as Cone and Grant and expanded upon them.
+Williams took the work of theologians such as Cone and Grant and expanded upon them.
 She suggested that womanist theologians need to "search for the voices, actions, opinions, experience, and faith" of black women in order to experience the God who "makes a way out of no way."
 She defines womanist in the following way:

-Kelly Brown Douglas authored The Black Christ in 1995, building on Grant's earlier work.
+Kelly Brown Douglas authored The Black Christ in 1994, building on Grant's earlier work.
 In the text, Douglas calls on womanist theology to speak to the concerns of people outside the church as well as those within.